d3kryption/narrative-documentation/docs/inventory/installation/index.md

 [Project download link](https://drive.google.com/file/d/1FuQc0BaB9BwpAAsH-Xq5fhrxowwh6qk_/view)

-Set up the template project then download **Narrative Inventory** and **Narrative Common UI** from the Epic Marketplace and you can install it to the engine (default) or move it into your project's Plugins folder (you may have to create this folder).
+Set up the template project then download **Narrative Inventory** and **Narrative Common UI** from the Fab Marketplace and you can install it to the engine (default) or move it into your project's Plugins folder (you may have to create this folder).

 ![PluginsFolder.webp](//img/inventory/PluginsFolder.webp)